nachuuuu/dial-to-confirm-beyond-the-click/README.md

 > What if confirming an action felt like an interaction rather than just a click?

 **Dial to Confirm** transforms a traditional checkbox into a small interactive experience inspired by vintage telephone interfaces.

----

-Built for **Beyond the Click** by Namdapha's Geek Squad Activities Group.